Ivan-zzz/universal_communicator/README.md

 - get GPS coordinates and heading  and transfer to 2nd devuce or to a group
 - estimate range between 2 points (to the other device or inputed coordinates, or base choosen coordinates).

+Basement - ESP32 modules (like devkit)
+input - from nextion display, or any other touchscreen display.
+Optionally - no input and using smartphone or PC for input/indication (for add-on type of device). long range short messaging - Lora
+Mid-range voice talking - NRF24 (not necessary if integrated wifi with amplifier and external antenna reach the same range). low-range fast communiction - integrated wifi/bluetooth (but not necessary if NRF is working fine).

+If sbdy interested and wants to help in development of such device - feel free to contact me.
+Thx.